Scene (subculture): Mainstream success

+Decline and revival

 By around 2014 the subculture had seen a decline in popularity, while also being influential on the fashion and culture of Tumblr, a website which would eventually develop a number of its own scene queens, such as Halsey.
 Warped Tour had its last show in 2019 after running annually since 1995.

-Revival

-The late-2010s saw the growing popularity of musicians who had begun their careers as members of scene bands, most notably Lil Lotus, Blackbear, Post Malone, Mod Sun and Lil Aaron.
+The late 2010s saw the growing popularity of musicians who had begun their careers as members of scene bands, most notably Lil Lotus, Blackbear, Post Malone, Mod Sun and Lil Aaron.
 Within this movement came the mainstream success of emo rap, itself influenced by scene.

-Beginning in 2019, there was several movements promoting the return of the subculture, such as #20ninescene (2019) and the "Rawring 20s" (2020s).
-Websites like SpaceHey and FriendProject, which retain Myspace's early design, have gained popularity among teenagers, and Social-media influencers on Instagram and TikTok have begun adopting scene fashion.
+Beginning in 2019, there were several movements promoting the return of the subculture, such as #20ninescene (2019) and the "Rawring 20s" (2020s).
+Websites like SpaceHey and FriendProject, which retain Myspace's early design, have gained popularity among teenagers, and social media influencers on Instagram and TikTok have begun adopting scene fashion.
 Around this time, the subculture was also influential on the development of the e-girls and e-boys subculture, and the development of hyperpop.
-The Scene festival also returned in 2022 with When We Were Young (festival).
+Scene festivals also returned in 2022 with the When We Were Young festival.